How to contact us

 - Follow M271 to its end at the Redbridge Flyover and Roundabout;

 - Turn LEFT to join the A33 Redbridge Road using the slipway;

 - Leave A33 at the next slipway to join the A35 Tebourba Way;

 - Continue on A35 going straight ahead at three sets of traffic lights;

-- At the junction of the A35 and A3057 (fourth set of traffic lights) turn RIGHT onto A3057 Romsey Road going up the hill and passing the pub (currently boarded up) on your left;
+- At the junction of the A35 and A3057 (fourth set of traffic lights) turn RIGHT onto A3057 Romsey Road going up the hill;

-- Follow A3057 which, after going straight ahead at a set of traffic lights, becomes Shirley High Street;
+- Follow A3057 which, after going straight ahead at a set of traffic lights, becomes Shirley High Street and then Shirley Road;

 [Parking in Shirley is FREE (for short-term parking)]

 Car parking is available directly in front of our premises.For a more detailed map enter our postcode (SO15 3FG) into Bing Maps or Google Maps